mrdoob/three.js/threejs/lessons/threejs-fundamentals.md

 {{{example url="../threejs-fundamentals.html" }}}

-It's kind of hard to tell that is a 3D box since we're viewing it directly down the -Z axis and the box itself is axis aligned so we're only seeing a single face.
+It's kind of hard to tell that is a 3D cube since we're viewing it directly down the -Z axis and the cube itself is axis aligned so we're only seeing a single face.

 Let's animate it spinning and hopefully that will make it clear it's being drawn in 3D.
 To animate it we'll render inside a render loop using [`requestAnimationFrame`](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).

 Here's our loop